nightscout/trio-docs/docs/configuration/new_user_setup.md

 ![Home Screen Mockup](img/trio_phone_mockup.png){ width="500px"  }
 {align=center}

 Welcome to the New User Setup Guide and congratulations on a successful Trio build!
 This guide walks you through how to set up your Trio app once you have installed it on your phone.
-If you still need to install the app, head to the [Build Instructions](../operate/build.md) and come back here when you are ready to start the setup process!
+If you still need to install the app, head to the Build Instructions for [Mac](../install/build/mac/overview.md) or [Browser](../install/build/browser/browser-build-overview.md) and come back here when you are ready to start the setup process!

 Trio has an Onboarding Wizard that walks you through these steps when you first start the app.
 Each step contains a tab for During Onboarding and After Onboarding.
 The "During Onboarding" tab will provide additional information for that step of the Onboarding Wizard.
 The "After Onboarding" tab will show you where to edit the relevant settings after onboarding is complete as well as the additional information on those settings.